PaloAltoNetworks/autofocus-lenz/README.md

 ##### write_out

-The "w" flag can be used to specify that STDOUT be redirected to a file.
+The "-w" flag can be used to specify that STDOUT be redirected to a file.

 ```
 $ python af_lenz.py -i query -q '{"operator":"all","children":[{"field":"sample.tasks.service","operator":"has any value","value":""},{"field":"sample.malware","operator":"is","value":1},{"field":"sample.tasks.dns","operator":"has any value","value":""}]}' -r service_scrape -l 10 -w aflenz.txt -Q